northernseal/CuckooSeal.github.io/README.md

 [English Ver](https://1drv.ms/u/s!AvhWNtOlt0Aj3xW-q3IjumvusKjk)(Last Updated: 20180726)

-* We sujjest you use 7-Zip to Unzip the files provided above
+* We suggest you use 7-Zip to Unzip the files provided above